Two female students chatting

 Why Study Sociology at St. John's?

 You also benefit from St. John's focus on an international academic experience.
-The University offers extensive study abroad courses during the academic year as well as the winter and summer semesters.
-You can live and learn at St. John's Rome, Italy, campus and Paris, France, location.
+The University offers extensive study abroad courses during the academic year and winter and summer semesters.
+You can live and learn at St. John's locations in Rome, Italy; Paris, France; and Limerick, Ireland.
 Visit Global Education for more information.

-As a Sociology major, you gain a solid understanding of social dynamics and their impact on human relations in communities, organizations and on the global level.
-You also develop valuable communication and writing skills that are vital to the discipline — and to professional success in virtually any field.
+As a sociology major, you gain a solid understanding of social dynamics and their impact on human relations in communities and organizations and on the global level.
+You also develop valuable communication and writing skills that are vital to the discipline—and to professional success in virtually any field.

 In your efforts, you are guided and mentored by St. John’s internationally recognized faculty of scholar-teachers.

-Every student at St. John's enjoys the outstanding academic resources for which the University is known.
-Facilities include high-tech classrooms, laboratories, and our 1.7 million-volume University Library.
+Every student at St. John’s enjoys access to more than 180 student clubs, organizations, and honor societies, and outstanding academic resources.
+Facilities include high-tech classrooms, laboratories, and our University library with more than one million volumes.

 Interested in Social Sciences, but not sure if Sociology, Bachelor of Arts is right for you?